 Starring Cassandra Gava, Jayne Wiesner & Claude Duhamel

-Shooting in Belgium & Germany in Spring 2021
+Shooting in Belgium & Germany in late summer 2021

 Coproduction with Masks Don’t Lie (USA)

 “THE INVASION” meets the “VILLAGE OF THE DAMNED”.

 Your typical attractive lab tech, Rosalien, finds that her top-secret research could have been compromised by the head of the pharmaceutical group that she works in conjunction with.

 Her appeal to the supervisor about the breach of protocol gets little attention the day before she starts her vacation.
 While she is gone, the information is used to conduct an experiment by a scientist that had worked in the 60’s for Area 51, which goes out of control.

 Rosalien quits her job shortly before her Mom gets mysteriously killed.
 Once she knows that the lab was trying to kill her, she then confides in her best friend, Nina, for help.

 Both women realize that they are being hunted and get separated.
 Desperate and trying to stay alive, they run a type of scavenger hunt to put the pieces together to stop this horrific blood bath.
 Nina, a Web designer by trade, uses her clever mind buying time at critical moments throughout the film.
 Meanwhile, various twins begin to appear, styled like KIM NOVAK in VERTIGO.

 ARTIFICIAL TWINS is a chilling story of corruption and corporate greed mixed inside of a good old-fashioned horror film with a classic twist.